• Skip to primary navigation

 Canon 5D Mark IV

-With its 30.4MP sensor capable of yielding superb image quality (even at high ISO), an advanced 61-point AF system, 7 fps continuous shooting speed, 4K video recording, built-in WiFi / GPS and superb Dual Pixel AF when using Live View, the Canon 5D Mark IV is a formidable tool for enthusiast and professional photographers.
+With a 30.4MP sensor capable of yielding superb image quality (even at high ISO), an advanced 61-point AF system, 7 fps continuous shooting speed, 4K video recording, built-in WiFi / GPS, and superb Dual Pixel AF when using Live View, the Canon 5D Mark IV is a formidable tool for any level of photographer.
 Despite all the advancements we have seen with mirrorless cameras during the past few years, it is hard to find a camera that can focus as reliably when shooting video as the Canon 5D Mark IV (and other Canon cameras that have the same Dual Pixel AF feature).
 Canon simply nailed it there.
+The 5D Mark IV gets a well-deserved top 3 finish here.

 Colorado Fall Colors captured with Canon 5D Mark IV